9 February 2021

-I had been researching the good old days of tonics in America during the 1880s because my character Molly in THE SILENT HEART becomes addicted to Dr. Good.
+I had been researching the good old days of tonics in America during the 1880s because my character Lily in THE SILENT HEART becomes addicted to Dr. Good.
 This morning, I received an email that pretty much puts my historical documentation in perspective.

 The potion portion of Pills, Promises and Potions for GPs has been under-represented for far too long!
 It’s time to bring it back!

 Feeling lethargic?
 Try an ounce or two of this old-fashioned tonic every day: you may be amazed at the results.
 An invigorating blend of 12 herbs, aged apple cider vinegar and juice concentrates, it's a family recipe that devotees claim helps treat arthritis, high blood pressure, cholesterol and acid reflux.
 Many others trust it as a daily supplement that boosts the immune system and general good health.

 The reviews are glowing.
 Here’s one of the more avid acclaims:

 “This stuff is great!
 Takes away pain of arthritis in hands and knees.
 Plus never take antacids again!”